meaton/clarindk-md-updater/Readme.md

 **config** [set|get|clear] *{field} {value}*

-Using [flatiron-cli-config plugin] (https://github.com/flatiron/cli-config), enabled setting of config values in config.json.
+Using [flatiron-cli-config plugin] (https://github.com/flatiron/cli-config), it enables the viewing, setting, clearing of config values in config.json.
 It is required to set escidoc_handle (auth), mongoose_auth (auth), targetUrl, and updaterHost/updaterPort (escidoc-metadata-updater service).
 Fullname and email are optional configuration settings.

 **fetch** *{md-record-type} {CQL querystring}*